-The Audit Committee of the Board of Directors has appointed the firm of PricewaterhouseCoopers LLP, independent registered public accounting firm for the Company during the fiscal year ended April 1, 2012, to serve in the same capacity for the fiscal year ending March 31, 2013, and is asking the stockholders to ratify this appointment.
+The Audit Committee of the Board of Directors has appointed the firm of BDO USA, LLP, independent registered public accounting firm for the Company, to provide audit services for the fiscal year ending March 27, 2016, and is asking the stockholders to ratify this appointment.
 In the event the stockholders fail to ratify the appointment, the Audit Committee of the Board of Directors will reconsider its selection.
 Even if the selection is ratified, the Audit Committee in its discretion may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee believes that such a change would be in the best interests of the Company and its stockholders.

-Representatives of PricewaterhouseCoopers LLP are expected to be present at the Annual Meeting, will have an opportunity to make a statement if they desire to do so, and are expected to be available to respond to appropriate questions.
+Representatives of BDO USA, LLP are expected to be present at the Annual Meeting, will have an opportunity to make a statement if they desire to do so, and are expected to be available to respond to appropriate questions.